StackExchange/dnscontrol/docs/opinions.md

 `_http._sctp.www.example.com` specifies a service pointer for an SCTP capable webserver host (www) in the domain example.com."

+However that leads to an interesting problem.
+When is a DNS label a hostname and when it it just a DNS label?
+There is no way to know for sure because code can't guess intention.

-Therefore we print a warning if a label has an underscore in it, unless the rtype is SRV, TLSA, TXT, or if the name starts with `_dmarc` and a few other prefixes.
+Therefore we print a warning if a label has an underscore in it, unless the rtype is SRV, TLSA, TXT, or if the name starts with certain prefixes such as `_dmarc`.
 We're always willing to [add more exceptions](https://github.com/StackExchange/dnscontrol/pull/453/files).